Ukrainian names

 Vladyslav ruler of glory

-Yaroslav possessor of glory; historic Kyivan Rus prince name (Yaroslav the Wise)
+Yaroslav possessor of glory; famously borne by Yaroslav the Wise, a historic Kyivan Rus prince

 Yaroslava feminine form of Yaroslav: possessor of glory